 Our vision is: to create new ways of understanding the environmental marginalization that can be applied to real-world policy concerns.
 Through empirical research, we will develop practical tools that identify how spatial, economic, and policy conditions make certain communities more likely to accrue layers of environmental hazards over time.

-We are affiliated with Drexel University’s Department of Sociology and Center for Science and Technology, and funded by Drexel’s College of Arts and Sciences.
+We are affiliated with Drexel University’s Department of Sociology and Center for Science and Technology, and we have been funded in part by Drexel’s College of Arts and Sciences and the Rural Sociological Society.

 Repeat industries